 A. Credit completion rate is the cumulative earned credits divided by the cumulative attempted credits at SCSU and accepted transfer credits.

 Q. I just got an e-mail saying I am academically suspended.
 What do I do now?

 A. Pay close attention to the dates and times in the e-mail.
 This is a time sensitive e-mail.
-Complete the Suspension Appeal Form, including proper documentation, and the Academic Success Plan.
-Next, meet with your advisor to review your Suspension Appeal Form and Academic Success Plan, and get their signature.
-Submit your appeal to the Academic Appeals and Probation Office in Centennial Hall 210 in person, electronically by e-mail to email@example.com, or fax it to (320) 308-5672 before the due date.
+Complete the Suspension Appeal Form, including proper documentation.
+Next, meet with your advisor to review your Suspension Appeal Form, complete an Academic Success Plan, and get their signature.
+Submit your appeal to the Academic Appeals and Probation Office in Centennial Hall 210 in person, electronically by e-mail to firstname.lastname@example.org, or fax it to (320) 308-5672 before the due date.

 Q. Where do I get the Suspension Appeal Form?

 A. You can obtain a hard copy of the form from CH 210 or download it from http://www.stcloudstate.edu/provost/_files/documents/suspensionappealform.pdf.
 You can submit the completed form in person to CH 210, electronically by e-mail to email@example.com, or fax it to (320) 308-5672.

 Q. Who do I talk to about my suspension?